-1. They are impossible to accurately measure
+1. They’re impossible to accurately measure

-Carbohydrates (meal) + Insulin + 2 hours later = Postprandial Blood Sugar
+Carbohydrates (meal) + Insulin + 2 hours later = Postprandial BG

-In addition: Most people are advised to inject in the abdomen.
-This is because the insulin is absorbed faster than if you were to inject in the upper arm, buttock or thigh.
+- There is up to a 30% difference in your insulin absorption.
+Most people are advised to inject in the abdomen because insulin is absorbed faster than if you were to inject in the upper arm, buttock or thigh.

 That’s a lot of variables, which makes estimating your insulin needs to match your carbohydrate consumption next to impossible.
 The inevitable outcome is to go too high (hyper) or too low (hypo).

 2. Being a diabetic is kinda like being carbohydrate intollerant